About Irvine Nature Center

-We welcome visitors to explore our 211 acres of woodlands, wetlands and meadows; enjoy our resident Animal Ambassadors; and our interactive exhibit hall free of charge.
+We welcome visitors to explore our 211 acres of woodlands, wetlands and meadows; enjoy our resident Animal Ambassadors; and our interactive exhibit hall.
 Irvine has emerged as a leader among Maryland’s environmental education centers and incorporates a unique and comprehensive focus on the natural science of the Piedmont into its interactive exhibit hall and educational programming.

 Through extensive educational programming, Irvine’s goal is to expose children and adults to the importance of environmental literacy.
 We show our visitors, members, and friends the importance of environmental stewardship and teach a concern for the planet that translates into actions that help preserve our natural world and create a healthier planet.

 We invite you to join us to explore our natural world.